impresso/.github/profile/README.md

 - code supporting research efforts;
 - code from student projects.

-More information and highlights to come as we progress!
+More information and highlights will be shared as we continue to make progress!
+In addition to the public repositories listed below, you can also check out our models on the [Impresso Hugging Face organisation](https://huggingface.co/impresso-project).

 ## Impresso 2 release history
 (to come)